ISYS 198 Information Systems Spreadsheet Make-Up (Unit: 1)

 ISYS 263 Introduction to Information Systems (Units: 3)

 Application of information systems (IS) in a business environment.
-Topics include information technology (IT), networks and internetworks, types of information systems and their development, problem solving using end-user tools, and social impact of IT.
-Classwork, 2 units; laboratory, 1 unit.
+Topics include information technology (IT), networks and internetworks, types of information systems and their development, problem-solving using end-user tools, and social impact of IT.

 ISYS 350 Building Business Applications (Units: 3)

-Development of a multi-tier e-business application using high level tools.
+Development of a multi-tier e-business application using high-level tools.
 Design and implement a business rule tier, presentation tier, and data access tier in order to rapidly deliver innovative and extensible business solutions.
-Mini-projects culminate into a complete solution for an e-business application.
+Mini-projects culminate in a complete solution for an e-business application.

 ISYS 363 Information Systems for Management (Units: 3)

 Information systems for management decision-making.
 Information system development from the end-user's perspective.
 Applications software used to develop solutions to business problems.
-Classwork, 2 units; laboratory, 1 unit.
+Extra fee required.

 ISYS 463 Information Systems Analysis and Design (Units: 3)

 Analysis and design of computer-based information systems.